mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 as long as the error persists.

 See `clients do no I/O in the constructor`_ for the justification.

-If given an SRV URI, the constructor MUST perform I/O to resolve the URI to the initial seed list, and MUST NOT do any other I/O.

 Multi-threaded and asynchronous client construction
 ```````````````````````````````````````````````````